Jubatian/rrpge-spec/specs/kernel.rst

 - Malformed stack accesses (addressing outside the allowed stack area, see "Stack Management" in "cpu_arch.rst").

-- Improper CPU RAM addresses provided for the DMA peripherals (see "dma.rst").

-- Optionally improper uses of the Graphics FIFO may generate traps (see "Graphics FIFO operation basics" in "grapfifo.rst").

 These in real hardware are realized by trap mechanisms.
 The result is the same like for inappropriately formatted kernel calls: the kernel terminates the application.